fjames86/ftw/README.md

 ## 4.9 Scrollbar
 How to add scrollbars and response to scoll messages.

+## 4.10 Dragons: DNS client
+This implements a simple DNS client using the DNS client [dragons](http://github.com/fjames86/dragons).
+Enter the DNS address in the IP address field, select the record type and entry name and click Query.
+The list box below is filled with the results returned from the server, or a message box indicates an error status.

+## 4.11 RPC: MsgWaitForMultipleObjects example
+This shows how to interleave networking and the message pump in the main thread, thereby making it possible to do asynchronous processing without blocking the gui.
+The example broadcasts to the rpcbinf null procedure and fills in results as they are received.
+This means the gui never blocks.
+The same technique can be applied to do background refreshes of data.

 # 5. Notes
 Requires CFFI.
 Developed on Windows 8.1 and Windows 7 using SBCL